 Mathematics

 History teaching contributes to the teaching of mathematics in a variety of ways.
-Children learn to use numbers when developing a sense of chronology through doing activities such as creating time-lines.
+Children develop an understanding of time and chronology through activities such as creating timelines.
 Children learn to interpret information presented in graphical or diagrammatic form.

 ICT